poseidon-framework/poseidon-framework.github.io/trident_guide_archive/trident_guide_1.7.0.0_to_2.0.0.0.md

   -h,--help                Show this help text -d,--baseDir DIR         A base directory to search for Poseidon packages.
   --ignoreGeno             Ignore snp and geno file.
-  --fullGeno               Test parsing of all SNPs in each package (by default
+  --fullGeno               Test parsing of all SNPs (by default only the first
-                           only the first 100 SNPs are probed).
+                           100 SNPs are probed).
-  --forgeTest              Even more extensive than --fullGeno: Test forging the
-                           entire dataset.
-This will detect incongruent SNPs between the packages.
-Can be called with --strandCheck.
-  --strandCheck            Whether to allow strand flips in the genotype data.
-                           Note that this will remove any A/T and G/C SNPs from the data, as for those we cannot determine the correct strand orientation.
   --ignoreDuplicates       Do not stop on duplicated individual names in the
                            package collection.
   -c,--ignoreChecksums     Whether to ignore checksums.
 Useful for speedup in